PickNikRobotics/pick_ik/doc/INSTALL.md

 ---

-## Local development in devcontainer
+## Local development in Dev Containers

-This repo is also set up for VSCode dev containers, so you can develop directly in a Docker container.
+This repo is also set up for VSCode Dev Containers, so you can develop directly in a Docker container.

-1. Install docker and add yourself to the docker group.
+1. Install Docker and add yourself to the Docker group.

 ```shell
 curl -fsSL https://get.docker.com -o get-docker.sh